m-adamski/symfony-deployer-bundle/README.md

-# Deployer Bundle for Symfony 4
+# Deployer Bundle for Symfony

-Bundle for Symfony 4 for easier Deployer configuration.
+Bundle for Symfony for easier Deployer configuration.

+This bundle is compatible with Symfony 4.1 and Symfony 5.0.
+Symfony 3.4 compatibility abandoned.

 ## Installation